Preserving the Story of Dad

 For our family, the reading of “the story” took place before each child headed off to college.
 I would set aside time for just me and my child to get away and discuss this difficult, yet necessary part of their story.
 For many of my children I actually read the story I had written out to them, stopping after each segment to answer questions or wipe a tear.
 Several, however, wanted time alone to read the story and process with me afterward.
 It was never easy but provided the missing puzzle pieces to a sad picture.
 Knowing that Satan loves to use patterns of sin and struggle to destroy future generations, it is important to share the story in the suitcase to cancel the future plans of the enemy.
 Patterns of destruction, suicide, depression, and addictions must be brought to the light, discussed and torn down.
 By sharing how Satan successfully lured their daddy I was able to show them that God intends to have the victory over their portion of this story and that patterns of destruction do not have to carry to the next generation.
 It was worth the pain of the moment to let the skeleton out of the closet, forgive, and move forward trusting in God’s sovereignty.

-1. The Gospel Story: Just as adopted children desire to know all about their biological parents, so do fatherless children who have been, in a sense, adopted by God, the Father to the fatherless.
-Being adopted by God is amazing but doesn’t delete the reality there was an earthly daddy here before.
+1. The Gospel Story: Children without an earthly father have a hope-filled promise that God will be a Father to the fatherless (Psalm 68:5 NIV).
+He has a special place in His heart for those who have been left alone and without the love and care of a physical husband and father.
 As you feel the loss of dad with your children, it is important to direct their focus to their gain of God as Father.
+This comforting promise, however, does not negate the necessity of placing our trust in God as our Savior.
 When the story of earthly dad is shared, be sure to include the greater story of Father God.
 God loved us so much that He sent His only Son to die for our sins.
-His blood shed on the cross makes it possible to have a relationship with God not only as Father but as Savior (John 3:16).
+His blood, shed on the cross, makes it possible to have a relationship with God not only as Father but as Savior (John 3:16).

 “For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!” – Romans 8:15